 You have two options for disputing credit report information.

-Start by disputing with the credit bureau, then if the credit bureau doesn't remove or update the information in your favor, you can follow up with a dispute to the creditor who provided the information.
+Start by stating your claim with the credit bureau; this way, if they don't remove or update the information in your favor, you can follow up by addressing your dispute with the creditor who provided them with inaccurate information.
+Both the credit bureau and your creditor have the power to fix the mistake.

 P.O.
 Box 7404256